-is how you would configure the backupSnapshot.py and pruneIndexes.py programs to backup selected elastic search indexes, rotate selected indexes and prune certain indexes at selected intervals.
+is how you set the default timezone to something other than UTC is how you would configure the backupSnapshot.py and pruneIndexes.py programs to backup selected elastic search indexes, rotate selected indexes and prune certain indexes at selected intervals.
 In the case above we are backing up all indexes mentioned, rotating alerts monthly, rotating events daily and pruning events indices after 20 days.